Your Ideas Are Worthless? A Manifesto for Creating Intellectual Property Worth a Damn

 This means you’re personally getting a new computer.
-This means you’re getting your another phone.
+This means you’re getting another phone.
 This means you’re getting a bunch of stuff that isn’t the company stuff.
 You’re gonna not use your personal stuff for the company, nobody is.
 Because this is just a bad idea if you don’t want to get wrecked later.

-One brief disclaimer, I’m making intentionally over broad statements and sweeping generalizations here.
+One brief disclaimer: I’m making intentionally over-broad statements and sweeping generalizations here.
 This is supposed to be playful and humorous, not rigorous.
 You’re supposed to get the point, not drown in nuance.

 You don’t want to burn money.
 That’s stupid.
 But it’s not stupid because it blows up your ability to raise money or to be valued a lot, it just means you’re borrowing from your future self by selling the value of the work plus the ideas that turn into intellectual property through the magic of binding intellectual property agreements.
 Investment money is the most expensive loan you’ll ever take.
 It is 10,000% interest or more.
 Don’t sell more of your company than you absolutely have to.
 But sell enough of it so that it’s valuable to other people.
 Because if it’s valuable to other people that makes your part valuable too.
-So you don’t want to burn money.
+You don’t want to burn money.
 You have to burn money.
 And you have to burn the bare minimum.
 Are we following?
 Good.
-This is a Sharp crew of readers, I got to tell you.
+This is a sharp crew of readers, I got to tell you.
 I can just imagine you’re nodding along like I’ve said anything useful!

-Don’t fight about it.
+Don’t fight about it

 —O. Scott Muir, M.D.